What is GDPR?

 Organizations outside the EU are also affected, since any organization that works with the personal data of EU residents now has obligations to protect the data.

-What is Auvik doing about GDPR?
+What has Auvik done about GDPR?

 At Auvik, we’ve always honored our users’ right to data privacy and protection.
 The Auvik platform doesn’t need to collect and process personal user information beyond what’s required for administering our platform.
 Any data we do collect is always transmitted over a secure channel and encrypted at rest.